London Resort: Plan

 At the 2012 launch of the project it was announced that the complex would feature Europe's largest indoor water park, theatres, live music venues, attractions, cinemas, restaurants, event space and hotels.
 Allied to the project would be a training academy for the entertainment and hospitality sectors, a new country park, a large science and education visitor complex and "the biggest performing arts centre in Europe".
 With an initial completion date announced for 2019, the park and related enterprises were expected to employ 27,000 people.
-Plans have since been reviewed and revised, with the London Resort announcing its intention to open in 2024.
-Considerable uncertainty as to when the planning application will be made lingers, and the appointed Examining Authority was increasingly critical of the lack of progress made by the LRCH in updating documents ahead of the examination.
-A 2024 opening (if permission is granted) is highly unlikely.
+Plans were since reviewed and revised, with the London Resort announcing its intention to open in 2024.
+Considerable uncertainty as to when the planning application would be made lingered, and the appointed Examining Authority was increasingly critical of the lack of progress made by the LRCH in updating documents ahead of the examination.

 The park was initially planned in partnership with Paramount Pictures, and would have been known as the London Paramount Entertainment Resort, with the park's theme having an emphasis on Britain and Kent, as well as Paramount films and entertainment properties.
-The team at the Resort subsequently agreed with Paramount to separate and the project became known as the London Resort.
+The team at the Resort subsequently agreed with Paramount to separate in 2017, and the project became known as the London Resort.

+In 2019, a licensing agreement was reached with Paramount Studios which would allow London Resort to use their Intellectual Property in rides.

 Following meetings between representatives of the project and government ministers (George Osborne, Bob Neill, Brandon Lewis and Kris Hopkins), it became the first commercial venture to be awarded nationally significant infrastructure project status, allowing the developers to bypass local planning requirements.

 In 2014, it was hoped that the park would spur the development of a new Garden City development at nearby Ebbsfleet.

-A ferry terminal is proposed on Swanscombe Peninsula to bring visitors from another new terminal in Tilbury, Essex.
+A ferry terminal was proposed on Swanscombe Peninsula to bring visitors from another new terminal in Tilbury, Essex.

-The cost of the development is estimated at £3.5 billion, although it is not yet clear how – and from whom – this funding will be provided.
+The cost of the development was estimated at £3.5 billion in 2017, although it was not clear how – and from whom – this funding would be provided.
 The Funding Statement submitted with the planning application says that “investors to fund the equity and debt financing have been identified but have chosen to remain confidential at present”.